AIS teams have taught more than 25,000 DCPS students from K-12 since 1992.

-Architecture in the Schools (AIS) brings professional architecture and engineering teams to Washington DC classrooms for one hour per week for eight weeks, providing multiple connections to art and design, mathematics, language arts, science and social studies.
+Architecture in the Schools (AIS) brings professional architecture and engineering teams to Washington DC classrooms for one hour per week for eight weeks (not including planning and transportation time*), providing multiple connections to art and design, mathematics, language arts, science and social studies.
 Many of the schools are Title 1 schools, with marginalized populations.
 AIS provides hands-on, project-based learning for students who need it the most.
 By pushing into the classroom, architects change student beliefs and attitudes about architecture, making the profession more accessible and equitable.
 AIS increases social-emotional wellbeing, critical thinking, collaboration, communication skills, and confidence.

 Lead: Create and implement a project with students